curvednebula/go-rust-perf-tests/README.md

 ## First run results

-Platform:

-**NOTE:** My tests were done on Windows/Intel CPU.
+**NOTE:** The tests were executed on Windows/Intel CPU.
 A few people reported different results on MacOS with Apple CPU, where Rust version finished execution faster.

 Rust was 30% slower with the default malloc, but almost identical to Go with mimalloc.
 While the biggest difference was massive RAM usage by Go: 2-4Gb vs Rust is only 35-60Mb.
 But why?
 Is that simply because GC can't keep up with so many goroutines allocating structs?